krokhale/cohort-12a-capstone-web/README.md

 9. Once the user enters the information in the form and hits submit, you should fetch the questions for the category

+---

+10. Get the user to log out by adding a logout button on the navbar.
+HINT: use localstorate.removeItem
+11. Clean  up the Login and signup forms.

 # Next Session:

 ---